dnp3/opendnp3-guide/docs/api/masters.md

 ### IMaster

-When you added a master to the channel, the channel returned an _IMaster_ interface.
+When you added a master to the channel, the channel returned an `IMaster` interface.
 This interface provides all access to a number of operations on the master.
 Refer to the code documentation for specifics.
 Some examples are:

 * Add periodic scans to the master like exception (Class 1/2/3) and integrity scans (Class 1/2/3/0)
 * Scanning for specific ranges or event counts
-* The _ICommandProcessor_ sub-interface allow you to do _SelectBeforeOperate_ and _DirectOperate_ requests w/ CROBs and Analog Outputs
+* The `ICommandProcessor` sub-interface allow you to do `SelectBeforeOperate` and `DirectOperate` requests w/ CROBs and Analog Outputs

 ### ICommandProcessor

-This is a sub-interface that allows you to perform _select-before-operate_ and _direct-operate_ commands.
+This is a sub-interface that allows you to perform "select-before-operate" and "direct operate" commands.

 ```c++
 class ICommandProcessor